Cahokia

-Cahokia Mounds /kəˈhoʊkiə/ (11 MS 2) is the site of a Native American city (which existed c.
-1050–1350 CE) directly across the Mississippi River from present-day St. Louis.
+The Cahokia Mounds (also simply known as Cahokia) /kəˈhoʊkiə/ (11 MS 2) is the site of a Native American city (which existed c.
+1050–1350 AD) directly across the Mississippi River from present-day St. Louis.
 The state archaeology park lies in south-western Illinois between East St. Louis and Collinsville.
-The park covers 2200 acre, or about 3.5 sqmi, and contains about 80 manmade mounds, but the ancient city was much larger.
-At its apex around 1100 CE, the city covered about 6 sqmi, included about 120 earthworks in a wide range of sizes, shapes, and functions, and had a population of between 15,000 and 20,000 people.
-(Note: At its peak, Cahokia was larger than either Paris or London at the same time.)
+The park covers 2200 acre, or about 3.5 mi2, and contains about 80 manmade mounds, but the ancient city was much larger.
+At its apex around 1100 AD, the city covered about 6 mi2, included about 120 earthworks in a wide range of sizes, shapes, and functions, and had a population of between 15,000 and 20,000 people at its peak in 1100.
+(Note: This population is comparable to that of Paris and London at the same time.)

-Cahokia was the largest and most influential urban settlement of the Mississippian culture, which developed advanced societies across much of what is now the Central and the Southeastern United States, beginning around 1000 CE.
+Cahokia was the largest and most influential urban settlement of the Mississippian culture, which developed advanced societies across much of what is now the Central and the Southeastern United States, beginning around 1000 AD.
 Today, the Cahokia Mounds are considered to be the largest and most complex archaeological site north of the great pre-Columbian cities in Mexico.

 The city's original name is unknown.
 The mounds were later named after the Cahokia tribe, a historic Illiniwek people living in the area when the first French explorers arrived in the 17th century.
 As this was centuries after Cahokia was abandoned by its original inhabitants, the Cahokia tribe was not necessarily descended from the earlier Mississippian-era people.
 Most likely, multiple indigenous ethnic groups settled in the Cahokia Mounds area during the time of the city's apex.

 Cahokia Mounds is a National Historic Landmark and a designated site for state protection.
 It is also one of the 26 UNESCO World Heritage Sites within the United States.
 The largest pre-Columbian earthen construction in the Americas north of Mexico, the site is open to the public and administered by the Illinois Historic Preservation Division and supported by the Cahokia Mounds Museum Society.
 In celebration of the 2018 Illinois state bicentennial, the Cahokia Mounds were selected as one of the Illinois 200 Great Places by the American Institute of Architects Illinois component (AIA Illinois).
 It was recognized by USA Today Travel magazine, as one of the selections for 'Illinois 25 Must See Places'.